 The measures applied by the project activity resulted in renewable energy generation by utilizing renewable biomasses instead of fossil fuel.
 The parameter % of energy produced from renewable sources will be used to monitor the percentage of energy produced from renewable sources.
 Calculation methods are explained in section B.6.2 above.

-Estimation of the biomass ratio, therefore the estimate percentage of renewable energy participation for this crediting period is presented on table below:
+Estimation of the biomass energy ratio, therefore the estimate percentage of renewable energy participation for this crediting period is presented on table below: